How to use run, start and exec subcommands against a container

 python:3.9

-Run a command in an existing and running container, given a tagged name or ID.
+Run a command in an existing and running container.
+Give it given a container name or ID.

 1. Create the container: